isagrabner/agri-pv_ground_and_self_shading/README.md

 How to run:
 After installing the dependencies, the project can be run by simply downloading all project files and running main.py.
-Example images of how the inital window should look and one for the system switched to tracking can be found in the README folder.
+Example images of how the inital window should look and one for the system switched to tracking can be found in the Examples folder.

 Requirements: